Our History

 Facilities

 Larchmont Music Academy is located at 2089 Boston Post Road between Chatsworth and Larchmont Avenues in beautiful Larchmont, New York.
 We are just north of Manhattan in lower Westchester County.
 Our annex is located across the street at 2106 Boston Post Road.
 Both facilities include newly-renovated sunny private studios, performance areas, and cozy waiting rooms.
 Each studio is appointed with new upright or grand pianos.
-We are committed to maintaining the highest-quality pianos and teaching studios.
-There is also a computer lab for composition and theory classes.
-We are proud to announce the arrival of our new Mason & Hamlin concert grand for the recital hall.
+We are committed to maintaining the highest-quality pianos, teaching studios, and performance spaces.